TijmenWierenga/ci-cd-workshop/README.md

   dockersamples/visualizer
 ```

-The visualizer is now exposed over port `8000`.
+The visualizer is now exposed on the host at port `8000` on all three nodes.

 ## Setup Docker Registry
 For the cluster we are going to extend the Jenkins image with some Docker capabilities.
 Therefore we need a private registry where we can store our custom images.
 Create the registry as a service in our cluster: